hannal7626/apcsa-freedom-project/tool/learning-log.md

 So decided to try something with emojis and selection with this [tutorial](https://www.youtube.com/watch?v=nqTcAzPS3oc).
 Quite a lot of the codes are outdated which meant I needed to do research outside the tutorial.
 On the [offical page](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/enumerations/) Enumerations needs to be made line by line instead of how the speaker called it all in one line.
 The same with how `var collection: Emoji = .🍰` did not work and I manipulated it bit and used `@State var selection: Emoji = .cake`.
 The final result is in [Emoji file](/Emoji).

+04/08/24

+To change the icon of the app, I go to assets and place the right size for the different platforms.
+Website to resize @ [web](https://imageresizer.com/resize/download/65643f3f6adb46f12cb3489a).

+Then I created a manager variable that stores CLLocationManager() aka managers app's location behavior, either the object configure, start, and stop location services.
+Also in apple's [developer page](https://developer.apple.com/documentation/corelocation/configuring_your_app_to_use_location_services).
+Published two variable locations and isLoading to false.
+Override init() and the manager delegate to self.
+Create functions one when user requests the location, what happens after(could type didupdatelocation tab), and what if an error occurs(could type didFailWithError tab).

+To make a welcome page, I create another group called WelcomeView with a file called WelcomeView where this file's parent view is locationManager.
+This will have a VStack inside a VStack that displays a welcome message and instruction.
+Then make a LocationButton() after importing CoreLocationUI because LocationButton() is from the framework.

+So lot of the file are overlapping and it is important to name the file before the variable for example to get the location variable in locationManger as locationManger.location.
 <!--Then I began on making a to-do list app. -->
 <!--X/X/X:
 * Text